 Building on the significant progress seen in America's schools over the last six years, the U.S.

-The U.S. Department of Education today announced the availability of an estimated $4 million in grants to help Native American youth become college- and career-ready.
+The U.S. Department of Education today announced the award of more than $5.3 million in grants to help Native American youth become college- and career-ready.